University Mental Health Day

 Breaking study sessions into short, focused periods, practising breathing exercises (or mindfulness) and making time for things you enjoy can help you feel more in control.

-Reaching out to university wellbeing services, joining student groups or simply checking in with a friend can reduce feelings of isolation and create a sense of connection.
+Reaching out to university wellbeing services, joining student groups or simply checking in with a friend can help you feel less alone, boost your mood and help you feel a sense of belonging.

 Using easyfundraising is free and you can raise money for Change Mental Health without having to donate a penny.
 They work with over 7,000 brands (including Etsy, Asos, Booking.com, Trainline and many more) who donate a percentage of your sale to your chosen charity.